-4.12 The school should provide appropriate training to assist staff to effectively handle inquiries/complaints, e.g. providing training programmes on communication, negotiation and mediation skills, or arranging experience sharing sessions for frontline/designated staff to enhance their capability in handling complaints and resolving conflicts.
+- 4.11 The school should provide appropriate training to assist staff to effectively handle enquiries/complaints, e.g. providing training programmes on communication, negotiation and mediation skills, or arranging experience sharing sessions for frontline/designated staff to enhance their capability in handling complaints and resolving conflicts. - 4.12 To enhance the knowledge and skills of school staff (including principals, teachers, administrative and frontline staff) in the prevention and handling of complaints, the EDB and Civil Service Training and Development Institute have organised relevant training programmes.
+The school may visit the websites of EDB's Training Calendar System and the Civil Service Training and Development Institute for information on related training and encourage staff to attend relevant courses.